henryppercy/bill-split-calculator/README.md

 # Bill and Tip Calculator

-This is a simple web app built with React which takes a
+This is a simple web app built with React which takes a total value for a bill, applies an optional tip, and calculates the amount due given a user supplied number of people.\

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+## To use this app:

+Go to your terminal and navigate to the directory you want the app located, then run either of the following commands:\

+### for HTTPS: `git clone https://github.com/henryppercy/bill-split-calculator.git`
+### for SSH: `git clone git@github.com:henryppercy/bill-split-calculator.git`

+To run the app run:\

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.\

 The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+**Note: this assumes you have NPM installed.
+If you don't, navigate to https://docs.npmjs.com/cli/v8/commands/npm-install and follow the instructions.**